mvac7/SDCC_startup_MSX32kROM4000/README.md

 4. Put the output ROM file name without extension at `ROMFILENAME` field.
 5. Place the file paths of the objects in the `LIBn` fields.

-I recommend using this structure:
+To work, need this directory structure:

 - src\      <--- sources
 - include\  <--- headers (.h) files